PV volleyball clinches solo MAC title

 The first two years they had to share a piece of the pie.
 The last two years, they’ve been selfish.

-Powered by a fluid offense and a scrappy defense, the Class 5A No. 4 Spartans swept Class 4A No. 12 Clinton in just under 90 minutes 25-19, 25-14, 25-12 Thursday night at Pleasant Valley High School to complete a perfect season in the conference.
+Powered by a fluid offense and a scrappy defense, the Class 5A No. 4 Spartans swept Class 4A No. 12 Clinton in just under 90 minutes 25-19, 25-14, 25-12 last week at Pleasant Valley High School to complete a perfect season in the conference.

 PV (19-1, 9-0 MAC) swept eight of the nine matches and only five times did its opponent break 20 points.